gray42/psr7-skeleton/docs/readme.md

 The domain service layer then returns data that the Controller injects into a View for rendering.

-This view might be HTML for a standard web request; or, it might be something like JSON for a RESTful API request.
+A view might be HTML for a standard web request; or, it might be something like JSON for a RESTful API request.

-The application uses `Single Action Controllers` which means: one action per class.
+This application uses `Single Action Controllers` which means: One action per class.

 A typical action method signature should look like this: